-The Jack E. Crow Postdoctoral Fellowship Program will pay fellows $65,000 per year, plus benefits.
-Minority applicants are encouraged to apply.
+The Jack E. Crow Postdoctoral Fellowship Program will pay fellows $65,000 per year, including benefits.

-· Curriculum vitae including publications and teaching experience; and
+Curriculum vitae including publications and science education activities.

 At least three letters of reference (not from the sponsor) in support of the application sent on applicant’s behalf.